ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

 If you have a good understanding of Resource Groups and IAM Access Groups you can quickly skim this section and start the steps to create the resources.
 #### Access Groups
 {: #iam_access_groups}
-Access policies do not need to be assigned to a specific user.
-Instead, access policies can be assigned to an access group.
-Then users can be assigned to the access group.
+Access policies do not need to be defined for a specific user.
+Instead, access policies can be defined for an access group.
+Then users can be added to the access group.
 The use of access groups can greatly simplify a system administrators life.

 The Transit Gateway service instance is managed exclusively by the network team.
 Editor access is required for creation.
 Manager access to the created instance allows VPCs to be connected to the Transit Gateway.

 In this example a single zone, `widgets.com` will be created and access to the zone will be permitted to all of the VPCs.
 The DNS service instance is created by the network team (Editor access) and permitting the zones requires Manager access.
 The IP addresses for Domain Name resolution are made available to all of the VPCs without any IAM access.
-The shared team needs to list the DNS instances (Viewer) and add an A record which requires Manager access.
+The shared team needs to list the DNS instances (Viewer) and add an A or CNAME record which requires Manager access.

 [VPC](https://{DomainName}/docs/vpc) Infrastructure Service, IS, consists of about 15 different service types.
 Some are only of concern to the network team, like network ACLs.
 Others are only of concern to the micro-service teams, like VSI instances.
 But some are edited by the network team and operated by the micro-service team, like subnet.
 The network team will create the subnet and a micro-service team will create an instance in a subnet.
 For the purpose of this tutorial the VPC IS service types, Transit Gateway and DNS are summarized for each access group in the table below.
-See [IAM access](https://{DomainName}/docs/account?topic=account-userroles) for definitions of Editor, Operator, Viewer and Manager:
+See [IAM access](https://{DomainName}/docs/account?topic=account-userroles) for genertal definitions of Editor, Operator, Viewer and Manager.
+Each service defines the exact meaning of the roles and actions for VPC look [here](https://{DomainName}/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).:

 Service|network|shared|application
 -|-|-|-|-